artecs-group/RVfpga-sim-addons/RVfpga_PipelineSimulator/examples/README.md

 3. Open in PlatformIO the ADD_Instruction example from Lab 12.
 Insert, before the end of the test loop, the control instruction (and t2, t4, t5) that we use in our simulator for stopping execution and continuing cycle by cycle.

 4. Compile the program by clicking on "Generate Trace".
 Altough the process will fail, the firmware.vh file will be created inside *RVfpga/Labs/Lab12/ADD_Instruction/.pio/build/swervolf_nexys*.
+A file called firmware.dis will also be created in the same directory, which contains the dissasembly program that can be useful for the simulation analysis.

 5. Follow the steps indicated above using the new .vh file to simulate the new program.